Ranked Progression: The Ladder and Leaderboards

 If you are relatively new to card games, or competitive games in general, you may not understand what the Ranked ladder even is.
 Let’s start there.

-The ladder, in gaming terms, is the system used by players of a game to play that game competitively.
-It is referred to as the ladder because as you win competitive games you move up in rank or tier, and as you lose games you move down.
+The ladder, in gaming terms, is a system used by players of a game to play that game competitively.
+Generally speaking, it is referred to as the ladder because as you win competitive games you move up in rank or tier, and as you lose games you move down, though this deranking does not currently occur in Gwent.
 This movement up and down the ladder is colloquially known as ‘climbing’, or ‘grinding’ because of the number of games required to reach the top.

 Playing in Ranked

-With Ranked Progression selected and a deck equipped, click on ‘Classic’.
-Unlike Casual (Ranked Progression unselected), where you can be matched against any player, with Ranked Progression selected, Gwent’s servers will try to place you against another player of the same or similar rank who is also waiting for a game.
+Unlike Casual (Unranked Match selected), where you can be matched against any player, in a Ranked match, Gwent’s servers will try to place you against another player of the same or similar rank who is also waiting for a game.
 Depending on your rank, this might take a small amount of time.

 Gwent’s competitive ladder is made up of 31 ranks.
 If you have never played competitively before, you will start at Rank 30.
 As you win games, you will work your way up to Rank 1.
 Beyond Rank 1, there is also Pro Rank, which is covered in the second article of this series.